agentifyanchor/blog/content/posts/2025-01-12-getting-started-with-uv-in-docker-step-3-explained.md

 In this post, we have successfully set up a Python project using UV, ensuring that we can go live with our container and start our productive approach with Dev Containers.

 You can find the complete source code for this demo on [GitHub](https://github.com/agentifyanchor/uv_docker_lab01).
-If you’re a fan of Dockerfiles and prefer to manage your development environment manually, refer to this project, which uses the official UV Dockerfile definition.
-[GitHub](https://github.com/agentifyanchor/uv_docker_lab02).
+If you’re a fan of Dockerfiles and prefer to manage your development environment manually, refer to this [project](https://github.com/agentifyanchor/uv_docker_lab02), which uses the official UV Dockerfile definition.

 Cheers! 🍻